squint-cljs/squint/README.markdown

 Lists
 ----
 Lists where the first element is a symbol are converted to function calls, and "special forms."
-The list of special forms is currently [var . if fn set! return new].
-If the head of the list is not one of the special forms, a list returns a normal function call
+If the head of the list is not one of the special forms, a list returns a normal function call.

 Normal Function Calls
 -----------------